hiiamtin/goctxid/README.md

 #### `NewContext(ctx context.Context, id string) context.Context`

 Creates a new context with the correlation ID.

-Primarily used internally by the middleware.
+**⚠️ Note:** This function is primarily intended for middleware adapters and custom middleware implementations.
+Most users should use the provided framework adapters instead of calling this directly.

+**When to use:**

+* ✅ Creating custom middleware for unsupported frameworks
+* ✅ Implementing custom middleware patterns with `net/http`
+* ✅ Testing scenarios where you need to manually inject a correlation ID
+* ❌ Regular application code (use `FromContext` or `MustFromContext` instead)

 **Parameters:**